valeriansaliou/node-sales-tax/README.md

 ### :arrow_right: Import the module

-Import the module to your code:
+Import the module in your code:

 `var SalesTax = require("sales-tax");`